 NOTICE: Keep all parts clean from contaminants.
 Contaminants may cause rapid wear and shortened component life.

-Note: The removal procedure is similar for the three cylinder and the four cylinder engines.
+Note: The installation procedure is similar for the three cylinder and the four cylinder engines.
 The Illustrations show a four cylinder engine.

 Access the parts list for your equipment in MaintainX.